NordicPlayground/puck/_tutorials/smartphone-apps.md

 You can also create your own actuators.
 Read more about this in the [ Application Architecture ] tutorial.

-## Adding rules
+## Creating and deleting rules

-Adding a rule is pretty simple:
+Creating a rule is pretty simple:

 - Click the 'add' icon in the action bar
 - Select which Puck to add a rule for